JetBrains/Grammar-Kit/README.md

 as parameter and passed "as is" except single-quoted strings.
 They are unquoted first.
 This helps passing qualified enum constants, java expressions, etc.

-### Error recovery and reporting:
+### Attributes for error recovery and reporting:
-* _pin_ attribute (value: number or pattern string) makes partially matched rule match if the specified prefix is matched.
-This attribute tunes the parser to handle incomplete rules.
+* _pin_  tunes the parser to handle incomplete matches.
+A rule matches if the prefix of the rule up to the pinned token matches.
-  * _extendedPin_ global attribute (_true_ by default) extends the notion of pinning.
-In this mode the generated parser tries to match the rest part of an already pinned rule even if some parts are missed.
-This allows parser to match the closing brace if the opening brace is pinned for example.
+Pinning an opening brace allows the parser to match the closing brace even if the tokens between them does not match the rule.
+Pin takes a position indicated by either a number *(pin=2)* or a pattern string *(pin="rule_B")*.

-* _recoverWhile_ attribute (value: predicate rule) matches any number of tokens after the rule matching completes with any result.
+* _recoverWhile_ (value: predicate rule) matches any number of tokens after the rule matching completes with any result.
 This attribute helps parser recover when unmatched token sequence is encountered.
 See [HOWTO section](HOWTO.md#22-using-recoverwhile-attribute) for more.

-* _name_ attribute (value: string) specifies a nice name for a rule.
-For example *name("_.*expr")=expression* attribute creates a well recognized "&lt;expression&gt; required" error message for different expression rules instead of a long token list.
+* _name_ (value: string) specifies a name for a rule to be used in error reports.
+For example, *name("_.*expr")=expression* changes expression error messages to "&lt;expression&gt; required" instead of a long list of tokens.

 ### Generated parser structure:
 For each rule and every its sub-expression in a grammar a static method is generated.